-Cataract surgery removes the cloudy lens and replaces it with a clear artificial lens called an IOL.
+During cataract surgery we remove the cloudy lens and replace it with a clear artificial lens called an IOL.
 We perform a minimally invasive, small-incision, no-stitch cataract surgery called phacoemulsification (“phaco”) surgery.

-First, the eye is numbed with anesthesia.
-Then a tiny incision is made in the eye to make room for a small ultrasonic probe.
+First, we numb the eye with anesthesia.
+Then we make a tiny incision in the eye to make room for a small ultrasonic probe.
 This probe breaks up, or emulsifies, the cloudy lens into tiny pieces.

-We operate at the Snowden River Surgery Center, a state of the art eye surgery facility located in Ellicott City, MD.
+We operate at the Snowden River Surgery Center.
+The center is a state of the art eye surgery facility located in Ellicott City, MD, which is just 15 minutes from our Glen Burnie, MD office.
 Please visit the Snowden River Surgery Center website for more information.

 To learn more about Cataract Surgery, call our Glen Burnie, MD office today at 410-590-9260 or contact us here.